Sombode/Obsidian-Vault/School/US History/The Founding Brothers/The Silence.md

 - Northern representatives cited the principles of the Declaration of Independence and other parts of the Bible to be clearly antislavery
 - Some Northerners saw slavery as a poor curse put on Southerners, being tricked into employing it and unable to escape it
 - They proposed a tax that would compensate slaveowners for their slaves, but the amount required would be too large to feasibly implement
+- While the North and South were polarized, Virginia had a mix of both viewpoints
+- One Virginian delegate pushed that the slaves need to maintain hope for their eventual emancipation, otherwise revolts would occur
+- While immediate action on slavery was not allowed, some believed it would be beneficial to discuss the future of slavery
+- Ultimately, the petitions were passed on to a committee, and later disappeared from mainstream discussion
 -